1. SUB-INTERNSHIP IN NEONATOLOGY (Intensive Care):

 Ongoing discussions with each student will provide feedback.
 A written evaluation with multiple choice questions will be provided to the student.

-4. PEDIATRIC EMERGENCY MEDICINE:
+4. SUB-INTERNSHIP IN PEDIATRIC EMERGENCY MEDICINE:

 Program Director: Paul Eakin, M.D.